Enhancing the Fire Dynamics Simulator for Modeling Wildland Urban Interface Fires

 • Vegetation type.

-Surveyed data will come as a result of previous data gathering efforts conducted by the Coeur d’Alene Tribe and new surveys conducted as part of this grant.
+Initially, surveyed data was derived from previous data gathering efforts conducted by the Coeur d’Alene Tribe.
 The existing surveyed data consists of surveys on structures conducted during 2002 and 2003 within the reservation boundary and Benewah County, collection of vegetation and forest fuels in 2004 and 2005, and ongoing development of spatial databases of roads, railroads, and other man-made features.
-The structure surveys followed protocols set forth by the National Fire Protection Agency detailed in form 1144.
+The structure surveys followed National Fire Protection Agency protocols detailed in form 1144.
 The vegetation surveys followed FIREMON protocols (http:/fire.org/firemone/sampmeth.htm).
-In addition, new surveys will be conducted as part of this grant, which will result in detailed spatial databases of the inputs necessary to run FDS as well as providing ground-truthed data for the modeled results.
-A schema will be developed for an ESRI geodatabase that will serve as the standard for containing data inputs necessary to run FDS from a GIS environment and both the modeled and surveyed data will be stored in an ESRI geodatabase following this developed schema.
-The combination of all of the above data will allow for testing of the differences between FDS outputs from modeled data and surveyed data.
-This will help determine the necessary level of data collection to run FDS and the practicality of utilizing FDS as a land management tool.
+New surveys conducted as part of this grant resulted in detailed spatial databases of the inputs necessary to run FDS as well as providing ground-truthed data for the modeled results.
+A schema was developed for an ESRI geodatabase that will serve as the standard for containing data inputs necessary to run FDS from a GIS environment, and both the modeled and surveyed data is stored in an ESRI geodatabase that follows this developed schema.
+The combination of all of the above data allows for testing the differences between FDS outputs from modeled data and surveyed data.
+This helps determine the necessary level of data collection to run FDS and the practicality of utilizing FDS as a land management tool.

-The linkage of the FDS to a GIS will facilitate the creation of FDS input files from GIS datasets as well as transfer of outputs of FDS to an ESRI geodatabase.
+The linkage of the FDS to a GIS facilitates the creation and storage of FDS input files from GIS datasets as well as transfer of outputs of FDS to an ESRI geodatabase.
 The creation and storage of many FDS input datasets will occur in a GIS making it logical to develop applications to allow for creation of FDS input files within a GIS.
 GIS also provides a mechanism to analyze and display spatial data.
-Consequently, the development of applications to allow for viewing and further analysis of FDS outputs in a GIS environment will prove useful.
+Consequently, the development of applications that allows for viewing and further analysis of FDS outputs in a GIS environment will prove useful.
 The ESRI GIS platform will be used as the software to run these developed applications.
 The ESRI GIS platform while being the software used by the Coeur d’Alene Tribe is also the GIS platform used by most federal, state, and local government agencies that would ultimately be using the enhanced FDS model.

 To view more information on this project please download the powerpoint slides by clicking here.